Collection Development Policy:

 - Dispute resolution arrangements.

 Most electronic resources are cataloged as part of the Libraries’ collection.
-Web-based resources will also be made available using links on the Libraries’ web pages and via electronic resource management services such link resolvers, A-Z journal lists, and Web-scale discovery services.
+Web-based resources will also be made available using links on the Libraries’ web pages and via electronic resource management services such as Open URL link resolvers, A-Z journal lists, and a Web-scale discovery service (when possible).
 Depending on the licensing and purchasing agreements, some resources may only be available on a single campus, to affiliates of a department/college, or to students enrolled in a specific course.

 Additionally, electronic resources will be promoted to relevant faculty, students and staff.
 Training will be arranged, when necessary, in order to further increase the use of electronic resources.